jqlang/playground/README.md

-# jqplay
+# playground

 A [jq](https://jqlang.github.io/jq) playground built with [Next.js](https://nextjs.org).
 Test your jq queries against JSON directly in your browser.
 All jq queries and HTTP requests to fetch JSON are processed **locally** in your browser.
 Snippets are sent to the server **only** if you choose to share them.

-✨ **Try it out at [jqplay.org](https://jqplay.org)!**
+✨ **Try it out at [play.jqlang.org](https://play.jqlang.org)!**

 ## How It Works

-- **WebAssembly-Powered**: jqplay integrates the [jq-wasm](https://github.com/owenthereal/jq-wasm) package, a WebAssembly-based jq JSON processor for Node.js and browsers, with no native dependencies.
+- **WebAssembly-Powered**: it integrates the [jq-wasm](https://github.com/owenthereal/jq-wasm) package, a WebAssembly-based jq JSON processor for Node.js and browsers, with no native dependencies.
 This ensures that all jq queries run directly in your browser.
 - **Local Data Processing**: Your JSON input is processed locally in your browser, ensuring your data stays private and secure.
 - **Shareable Snippets**: If you share your jq query, a unique URL is generated on the server.
 Others can open the shared snippet, but the query will still run locally in their browser.